Botanical Inspirations Deck – Quick Overview & Tutorial

 I wasn’t sure what to expect.
 I usually only buy Tarot decks and in this case, with 54 cards in total, this deck has little to do with Tarot.
 If not…nothing at all.
 So I bought this as a little surprise gift for myself to test something new.
 Bottom line was, at worst, the oracle is useless but I’d use the beautiful cards and I’ll turn them into craft.

-So, this is no Tarot.
-No Lenormand.
+This is no Tarot deck.
+Nor Lenormand.
 It’s a simple oracle based on classic and world famous botanical illustrations by Pierre-Joseph Redouté, to which the author added a word of wisdom to help us find courage, inspiration and faith in the beauty of these flowers.

 So, let’s make a little exception for once – no Tarot – and have a look at the cards 🙂